klevu/jsv2-early-adopters/modules/add-to-cart/README.md

 # Add to Cart

 >**Prerequisite:**
->Modules below uses [add-to-cart](/components/add-to-cart) base component.
-Before starting implementation of these modules, add base component files and include initialization.
+>Modules below use [add-to-cart](/components/add-to-cart) base component.
+Before starting the implementation of these modules, add base component files and include initialization.

 ## Add to Cart - Search Results Landing Page